freespek/ssf-mc/Translation.md

 ```
 G(G(G(G(v_1, v_2), ...), v_{n-1}), e)
 ```
-should give us the same value.
-However, this computation can be done in a single pass:
+gives us the same value.
+This computation can be done in a single pass:
 ```
 NonrecursiveOpForAssociative(x, N) ==
   IF P(x)